Chromatic numbers, Buchstaber numbers and chordality of Bier spheres: Introduction

 The structure of the paper is as follows.
 In Section 2, we recall the key definitions and introduce basic examples related to the notions of a simplicial complex, simple graph, convex polytope, and Bier sphere.

 The first combinatorial invariant of a Bier sphere studied in this paper is the chromatic number discussed in Section 3.
-By definition, this is the least number of colors needed for a proper coloring of the vertex set of a simplicial complex; that is, vertices of each simplex are colored in pairwise different colors.
+By definition, this is the least number of colors needed for a proper coloring of the vertex set of a simplicial complex; that is, the vertices of each simplex are colored in pairwise different colors.
 The chromatic number is one of the most important classical combinatorial invariants of a simple graph as well as of a simple polytope.
 By definition, the chromatic number $\chi(P)$ of an $n$-dimensional convex simple polytope $P$ equals that of its nerve complex $\partial P^*$ and hence $m\geq \chi(P)\geq n$, where $m$ is the number of facets of $P$.
-A combinatorial description of $n$-colorable simple $n$-polytopes was obtained in~\cite{Joswig}, while that in the case of $(n+1)$-colorable simple $n$-polytopes remains unknown.
+A combinatorial description of $n$-colorable simple $n$-polytopes was obtained in~\cite{Joswig}.
+Computation of chromatic numbers for families of simple polytopes is a classical open problem in graph theory, polytope theory and applications, see~\cite{BIP}.

 Recall that a triangulated sphere is called polytopal if it is simplicially isomorphic to the boundary of a convex simplicial polytope.
 We prove that for any simplicial complex $K\neq\Delta_{[m]}$ on $[m]$ with $m\geq 2$ the chromatic number $\chi(\Bier(K))$ equals either $m-1$, or $m$.
 More precisely, the following statement holds, see \Cref{BierChromaticTheorem}.